mvolkmann/blog/src/smalltalk/41-morphic.md

   a value one pushes to the right/bottom, and a value of 0.5 centers.

-- `layoutSpec`: an optional `LayoutSpec` object that specifies how to layout this `LayoutMorph` within its parent, not how to layout the submorphs.
+- `layoutSpec`: an optional `LayoutSpec` object in a submorph of a `LayoutMorph` that specifies how to layout the submorph within its owner `LayoutMorph`.
+  This is ignored if the owner is not a `LayoutMorph`.

 Practically any layout can be achieved by nesting instances of this class.